wthe22/batchlib/README.rst

 And batchlib will magically add the libraries into your script!
 Backup file can be specified if necessary.
-When you have changed the dependency list, you can run the same code again to reinstall the libraries.
+When you have changed the dependency list, you can run the same code again to update the libraries.

 Adding Your Own Functions To Library
 ------------------------------------